 These are just a few things to add a little fun to your cruise!

 All of the stateroom doors look the same.
 Bring some magnetic door decor to make your stateroom door stand out.
 Not only will it help you find your door amongst the neverending hallway of doors, but it also just makes it a lot more fun!
-You can make your own using a Cricut, or you can buy some beforehand.
+You can make your own using a Cricut and some printable magnetic sheets, or you can buy some beforehand.
 Etsy is a great place to look.

 Costume for themed Disney Cruises